 An STT is required when a voice use case is not limited to a given domain or confined within a fixed set of commands.
 A familiar example is question-answering when the user can ask the voice assistant anything.
 Furthermore, STT is particularly useful when there is an inherent interest in capturing the transcription, such as meetings, note-taking, and voice typing.

-Picovoice offers two variants of STT: streaming (Cheetah™) and file-based (Leopard™).
+Picovoice offers two variants of STT: file-based Leopard and streaming Cheetah.
 The streaming STT engine outputs text in real-time with minimal delay for visual feedback.
 This can improve the user experience in voice typing applications.
 The file-based engine has higher accuracy, though live visual feedback is not provided.
 Both engines can run on-device in real-time without an internet connection, even on commodity microprocessors such as Raspberry Pi.

 Oftentimes, a mix of the aforementioned products needs to be used to provide a complete voice solution.
-For example, smart glasses can use a keyword spotter to provide hands-free triggers.
+For example, VR headsets can use a keyword spotter to provide hands-free triggers.
 It can use Speech-to-Intent to navigate through the menu.
 An STT engine can be used for note-taking and messaging, while speech-to-index can be used to search through voicemail.